Urinary Tract Infection (cont.)

 - Urinary Tract Infection (UTI) in Adults FAQs

-Follow your health-care provider's treatment recommendations.
-Finish all medications even if you are feeling better before the medication is gone.
-Your health-care provider will want to see you again to repeat the urinalysis and make sure you are getting better.
+Follow a health-care professional's treatment recommendations.
+Finish all medications even if feeling better before the medication is gone.
+A health-care professional will want the patient to have a follow-up appointment to repeat the urinalysis and make sure he or she is getting better.

 - Children and adults with kidney involvement should be seen again in one to two days.